When Pushing Through Isn’t Helping Anymore

 This is just how it is.
 Get on with it.

 Other people have it worse.
-Be grateful.
+Be grateful for what you have.

 For us, this was the most uncomfortable place to be.

+We knew we didn't want to keep living the same way.
 But we didn’t yet know what another way would look like.

 There wasn’t a clear plan.

-There wasn’t a neat answer.
+There wasn’t an obvious answer.

 Just the growing awareness that continuing as we were wasn’t helping anymore.